Read It Again! How Repeated Reading Builds a Big Vocabulary for Kids

 And guess what?
 The kids who heard the words in the same book over and over could remember them better than those who heard them in a bunch of different stories.
 Why does this happen?
 It turns out, repetition in a familiar context really helps words stick!

-Why Repeated Reading Boosts Vocabulary for Kids
+Why Repeated Reading is Essential for Vocabulary Growth

 First, let’s look at why reading something more than once is so beneficial: